3PGC Practitioner Registration

 We hope this clearly describes our philosophy on the subject of Principles-based Practitioners.
 If you have any questions, concerns or feedback, we would greatly appreciate if you would contact us at email@example.com

-If you meet all four of the listed criteria and agree with the 3PGC Principles-Based Practitioner Philosophy, please download and fill out the 3PGC Registered Practitioner Application, submit the $150 dues, and email the completed form to email@example.com.
+If you meet all four of the listed criteria and agree with the 3PGC Principles-Based Practitioner Philosophy, please order the downloadable 3PGC Registered Practitioner Application.
+There is a $25 application administration fee.

 If you do not meet one or more of the criterion, we encourage you to come back in the future should your situation change.